SENSUIKAN!

 3 June 1943:

-After lingering off Port Hacking to recover the midgets that fail to return, the I-21 and the other submarines finally give up and switch to commerce warfare.
+After lingering off Port Hacking to recover the midgets that fail to return, I-21 and the other submarines finally give up and switch to commerce warfare.

 8 June 1942:

-At 0215, after crossing the Stockton Bight, the I-21 opens fire at the shipyard in Newcastle.
+At 0215, after crossing the Stockton Bight, I-21 opens fire at the shipyard in Newcastle.
 Thirteen minutes later the shore battery at Fort Scratchley returns fire, but the submarine continues the shelling for three more minutes.
-In all, 26 HE and 8 star shells are fired by the I-21 using a new type of flashless powder, but they cause minimal damage and no casualties.
+In all, 26 HE and 8 star shells are fired by I-21 using a new type of flashless powder, but they cause minimal damage and no casualties.
 The fort fires four shells in return.
 Later that day, Cdr Matsumura spots a convoy heading for Melbourne but is unable to attack.

 11 June 1942: